 Based on the five plasma donation programs above, If you have any associated allergies or medical conditions, schedule a free Screening Appointment to determine if you qualify to donate plasma and earn money.

-Compensation is typically $185 per qualified donation.
+Compensation is $185 per qualified donation for our Allergy and Autoimmune programs.
 However, depending on your antibody levels this may increase.
 If qualified, staff will review your exact compensation before you agree to donate.